-According to current regulations in the Social Insurance Law 2014, if employees reach retirement age and have paid for 35 years for male employees and 30 years for female employees, they will receive the maximum pension (75%).
+According to current regulations in the Social Insurance Law 2014, if male workers have contributed for 35 years and female workers have contributed for 30 years, they will receive the maximum pension (75%).

-In case of paying excess years of social insurance participation and receiving 75% of salary, each year is calculated as 0.5 month of average social insurance salary.
+In case of paying excess years of social insurance participation to receive 75% of salary, each year is calculated as 0.5 months of average social insurance salary.

 However, from July 1, 2025, the new Social Insurance Law (Social Insurance Law 2024) taking effect has added regulations towards increasing one-time subsidies for retirees who continue to work and participate in social insurance.

-Specifically, in case an employee is eligible for a pension but continues to pay social insurance, the subsidy is equal to twice the average salary used as the basis for social insurance payment for each year of payment higher than the prescribed number of years (from the time of reaching retirement age).
+Specifically, in the case of employees who are eligible for pension but continue to pay social insurance, the subsidy level is equal to 2 times the average salary used as the basis for social insurance payment for each year of payment higher than the prescribed number of years (from the time of retirement age).

-For example, a specific case to calculate the one-time pension benefit is as follows:
+For example, a specific case to calculate the lump sum benefit upon retirement is as follows:

 Mr. A. works under normal working conditions.
 By the time he reaches retirement age, he has 39 years of social insurance contributions.
-If Mr. A retires under the regime immediately upon reaching retirement age, he will have 4 years of excess social insurance contributions.
+If Mr. A retires immediately upon reaching retirement age, he will have 4 years of excess social insurance contributions.

 3 years of social insurance payment after retirement age, each year is equal to 2 times the average salary used as the basis for social insurance payment: 3 years x 2 = 6.